pandey-ankit/WebLogic-Basic-Lab/README.md

 ![](images/16.png)

-- Start Managed Server as Docker container
+c.
+Start Managed Server as Docker container

 We will use the same image as we were using in Step 2.
 This time we will start another process within the context of that Docker container (Managed Server instead of Admin Server).
 The Managed Server intends to open and bind to port 8001 of our VM